ajaygujjar424/OrangeHRM/README.md

 # TestNG Automation Project Setup

-This guide outlines the steps to set up a TestNG project for automation testing using Eclipse.
+Steps to set up a TestNG project for automation testing using Eclipse.

 #Prerequisites